davidsneighbour/hugo-modules/modules/hooks/documentation/index.md

 ---
 title: Hooks
 linktitle: hugo-hooks
-description: "This module provides hooks and filters as an easy way for theme developers to let users add partials and blocks at pre-defined safe places in their themes or modules."
+description: This module provides hooks and filters as an easy way for theme developers to let users add partials and blocks at pre-defined safe places in their themes or modules.
-summary: "This module provides **Hooks and filters for GoHugo layouts** as an easy way for theme developers to let users add partials and blocks at pre-defined safe places in their themes or modules."
+summary: This module provides **Hooks and filters for GoHugo layouts** as an easy way for theme developers to let users add partials and blocks at pre-defined safe places in their themes or modules.
-date: 2022-07-27T21:23:50+07:00
-publishDate: 2022-07-27T21:23:50+07:00
-lastmod: 2024-02-12T22:41:45+07:00
+lastmod: 2024-03-13T22:57:58+07:00
 resources:
 - src: header-card.png
 categories: